Samic8/samdawson.dev/src/articles/media-queries-tailwind.md

 }
 ```

 Tailwinds classes all have very low specificity which makes this approach work.
-If you really want you can still create classes that have higher specificity even if they before the media queries.
+If you want you can still create classes that have higher specificity even if they before the media queries.

 ```css
 button.btn {